-As a first step to enhancing communications and awareness, information and data about the PB/GB LOMA initiative must be co-ordinated so that it is current as well as improving ocean stewardship and awareness throughout the general public are all necessary for information management.
+As a first step to enhancing communications and awareness, information and data about the PB/GB LOMA initiative must be co-ordinated so that it is current and readily available between groups.
+Mechanisms such as websites, education and communication tools, as well as improving ocean stewardship and awareness throughout the general public are all necessary for information management.